72 hours in Cape Town

 Enjoy the weekend food markets

-Indulge yourself to some of world’s best restaurants
+Indulge at some of world’s best restaurants

 Travel tips:

-- Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!
+• Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!
 Here is a short tutorial to download it.

 Like it?
 Pin It!